mplegaspi/AzureVPNECMP/README.md

 MessagesReceived  : 220
 ```

-After BGP is up, you can check routing information.
-10.3.0.0/16 is learned from two BGP peer that represent customer on prem VPN devices.
+After BGP is up, you can check routing information via PowerShell.
+IP prefix 10.3.0.0/16 is learned from two BGP peer that represent customer on prem VPN devices.
 ```
 Get-AzVirtualNetworkGatewayLearnedRoute -VirtualNetworkGatewayName vnet2gw -ResourceGroupName testrg2
 ...